 ALTERNATIVE 2: Most (all?) of the current crop of sleep trackers essentially look at basic heart rate (periodically) and physical movement.
 The new crop (2017) will add HRV analyses as already implemented by EMFIT and BEDDIT.
 You could wear a chest strap but …all night, every night?
 Perhaps not. but it WOULD be cheaper!

-ALTERNATIVE 3: OURA Ring.
+ALTERNATIVE 3: OTHER Ring.
 I’m reviewing it right now (Apr 28th 2017) but probably have not updated this post yet to link to the finished article ;-).
 ‘Best’ sleep tracker ever ???